Bears-R-Us/arkouda/pydoc/usage/pdarray.rst

 Iteration
 =========

 Iterating directly over a ``pdarray`` with ``for x in array`` is not supported to discourage transferring all array data from the arkouda server to the Python client since there is almost always a more array-oriented way to express an iterator-based computation.
 To force this transfer, use the ``to_ndarray`` function to return the ``pdarray`` as a ``numpy.ndarray``.
-This transfer will raise an error if it exceeds the byte limit defined in ``arkouda.maxTransferBytes``.
+This transfer will raise an error if it exceeds the byte limit defined in ``ak.client.maxTransferBytes``.

 .. autofunction:: arkouda.pdarray.to_ndarray